BMES Rita Schaffer Young Investigator Award

-In honor of former BMES Executive Director Rita Schaffer, the Society established the Rita Schaffer Young Investigator Award in 2000.
-Rita Schaffer's gift of her estate - along with contributions from her family, friends, and associates - enabled BMES to create this award.
+In honor of former BMES Executive Director, Rita Schaffer, the Society established the Rita Schaffer Young Investigator Award in 2000.
+Rita Schaffer's estate gift — along with contributions from her family, friends, and associates — enabled BMES to create this award.

 BMES Rita Schaffer Young Investigator Award Recipients